plabandas/NAS_Server/README.md

-# NAS Server With Orange Pi
+# NAS & FTP Server With Orange Pi

 This guide provides step-by-step instructions to set up OpenMediaVault (OMV6) on an Orange Pi Zero 2 running Debian Linux.